Duncan Matthews – General Manager

-Outside of tweeting, facebooking and posting on the RY and Curious websites, I study Screen Writing honours at the University of Auckland.
+Outside of my work at Rainbow Youth, I study Screen Writing honours at the University of Auckland.
 I’ve been living in Auckland since I was 13 and came down here from Dargaville to go to boarding school.

-I am so excited to be part of an organisation that helps confused and questioning queer and trans* youth as well as their families, friends and schools.
+I am so excited to be part of an organisation that helps both out and questioning queer and trans* youth as well as their families, friends and schools.

 If you aren’t sick of my words yet, check out my twitter.